Juejuemu/EasyConvert/README.md

 # EasyConvert

-This tool was created to fulfill the course requirements for "Software Testing Principles & Techniques" at Harrisburg University of Science and Technology.
+This tool was created to fulfill the course "Software Testing Principles & Techniques" at Harrisburg University of Science and Technology.

 EasyConvert is a file conversion tool that allows users to convert various file formats easily.
-The application supports conversions between formats such as PDF, DOCX, TXT, JPG, PNG, MP4, AVI, MP3, WAV, XLSX, and CSV.
+The application currently supports the following conversions:

+## Supported Conversions

+- **PDF to DOCX**
+- **TXT to PDF**
+- **JPG to PNG**
+- **AVI to MP4**
+- **WAV to MP3**

 ## Features

-- Convert PDF to DOCX and vice versa
-- Convert TXT files to PDF
-- Convert JPG to PNG and vice versa
-- Convert TIFF to JPG
-- Convert MP4 to AVI and vice versa
-- Convert MP3 to WAV and vice versa
-- Convert XLSX to CSV and vice versa
 - User-friendly interface with drag-and-drop functionality
+- Simple file selection for conversions
+- Fast and efficient conversion process

 ## Requirements